 This is information that you give us by filling in forms on our website, by corresponding with us by phone and e-mail.
 It includes information you provide when you register to use our site, open an account, subscribe to our mailing list, search for a product, place an order on our website, apply for a job, use our social media platforms, enter a competition, promotion and when you report a problem with our sites, products or services.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information and in relation to any job application – employment history, education records and other details relevant to your application.
+The information you give us may include your name, address, e-mail address and phone number, and information and in relation to any job application – employment history, education records and other details relevant to your application.

 In order to personalise your website experience, we may also gather information about the devices you use to access our sites (desktop and mobile), this may include the following:

 PURPOSES FOR WHICH WE MAY PROCESS YOUR INFORMATION